CO-EVOLVE - Promoting the co-evolution of human activities and natural systems for the development of sustainable coastal and maritime tourism

 Interreg MED Programme 2014-2020

-CO-EVOLVE recognises that a key challenge for sustainable coastal and maritime tourism development is the strengthening of cooperation among regions and the joint development and transferring of approaches, tools, guidelines and best practices.
-It brings together an analysis at the Mediterranean scale of threats and enabling factors for sustainable tourism with local studies on seven representative Pilot Areas.
-The aim is to demonstrate through pilot actions the feasibility and effectiveness of an ICZM/MSP-based planning process.
-CO-EVOLVE is divided into two phases: (i) studying, which consists in analysing and defining the state of the art at Mediterranean and pilot area scale and (ii) testing, during which instruments, policies, strategies and joint plans already identified will be tested in order to set up solutions applicable to a wider set of users and territories.
+CO-EVOLVE recognised that a key challenge for sustainable coastal and maritime tourism development was the strengthening of cooperation among regions and the joint development and transferring of approaches, tools, guidelines and best practices.
+It brought together an analysis at the Mediterranean scale of threats and enabling factors for sustainable tourism with local studies on seven representative Pilot Areas.
+The aim was to demonstrate through pilot actions the feasibility and effectiveness of an ICZM/MSP-based planning process.
+CO-EVOLVE was divided into two phases: (i) studying, which consisted in analysing and defining the state of the art at Mediterranean and pilot area scale and (ii) testing, during which instruments, policies, strategies and joint plans already identified have been tested in order to set up solutions applicable to a wider set of users and territories.

 CO-EVOLVE project lead beneficiary (orange point) and partners (blue points)

 - Region of East Macedonia and Thrace (Greece) – Lead beneficiary;